 This process should aid in achieving the end goal, but also be flexible enough to undergo small changes when necessary i.e process improvement, without disrupting company success.
 The people, if chosen correctly, will ensure that they fully understand the process that has been put in place in order to work through it effectively, even if it must be simplified to help reach the end product.

-Finally, the product – the end result of the process – should be relevant, necessary, and desired by a specific target customer.
-A business must ensure their product is something that people want.
+Finally, the product - the end result of the process - should be relevant, necessary, and desired by a specific target market.
+A business must ensure their product is something that people actually want!
 There should be a strong consumer base for the final product.
-The product should be trusted by the company (people) and should have the potential to be the best on the market, based off of the process it goes through in order to be created.
+The product should be trusted by the company’s employees.
+It should have the potential to be the best on the market.
+A business must pay close attention to risks and opportunities for growth throughout the product’s development.

 Ultimately, all three smaller working parts of this larger relationship have an important role to play, operating harmoniously to be successful.
 The right people must believe in their product and have an effective process to create that product in order to achieve success.
 It is unfortunate that many organizations don’t use all three P’s to their fullest potential.
 They rely on only one or a combination of two to reach their end goal.
 More than likely, they fail.
 When people, process, and product are all approached equally, a quality outcome is highly probable.

 The procedure of perfecting the relationship between people, process, and product may seem insignificant, but a failed three P relationship has been detrimental to the business in the past.
 If you find your company is suffering, consider evaluating each piece of this procedure separately.
 Once each part is fixed, your business should be back on the road to success.

 How does OKR help People in creating a great product?